kind2511/Countries-Dashboard-Service/README.md

 * Used Firebase to minimize invocation on third-party libraries.

+## Test
+To run the tests run command in root folder:  go test -v ./....
+Here you will see what tests are run, and if they pass or fail.

+In Visual Studio code you can also go to test files and press run package tests at the top of the folder to run all implemented tests and see the % of total coverage of test for the whole program.

 ## Deployment

 The service is to be deployed on an IaaS solution OpenStack using Docker.